 - Urge the members of the justice community to consider GFIPM as a potential building block to a layered security solution when authenticating uses among cross-domain organizations.

-For more information about Global efforts, including the GFIPM initiative and corresponding deliverables, please use the Contact Us form.
+For more information about Global efforts, please use the Contact Us form.